dyahalomi/dyahalomi.github.io/_pages/about.md

 I am most interested in projects at the intersection of exoplanet astronomy and data science in the data-limited regime.
 A common theme in my work has been fusing dynamical constraints from varied observational techniques in order to study extrasolar planets with a focus on planetary dynamics and architectures.

 I am the lead developer of the [`democratic detrender`](https://github.com/dyahalomi/democratic_detrender), a Python package for detrending time-series stellar photometry.
-The code has been extensively tested (>1000 stars) in Kepler and TESS light curves.
+The code has been extensively tested (>1000 stars) on Kepler and TESS light curves.
 A formal write-up and tutorial are forthcoming for the code.